taj-ny/kwin-gestures/README.md

 # KWin Gestures
-Custom touchpad gestures for Plasma 6.
+Custom touchpad gestures for KDE Plasma 6.

 Tested on 6.1.5 and 6.2.
 X11 is not supported.

+# Features
+- Override built-in gestures
+- Application-specific gestures

 # Installation
 <details>